 The Port of Brisbane’s Fisherman Island precinct adjoins the Brisbane bay side suburbs of Wynnum and Manly.
 Further along the Brisbane River, Port operations occur adjacent to the south side suburbs of Hemmant and the northern suburbs of Pinkenba and Hamilton.

 The Port of Brisbane Pty Ltd (PBPL) is a proud supporter of innovative local environmental and community groups who are prepared to make a positive contribution to the local area.
-In 2013, PBPL formalised a Community Grants Program, which is supported by the ongoing work of our Community Consultative Committee.

 Community Consultative Committee